Broadan26/CSE310/README.md

 ### Project 3

-Read in binary data to construct about sea ice concentration and utilize Floyd-Warshall, Clustering Coefficients, a histogram and other statistical methods to analyze the data.
+Read in binary data to construct models about sea ice concentration and utilize Floyd-Warshall, Clustering Coefficients, a histogram and other statistical methods to analyze the data.